 End of September till beginning of October 2018 I went to have a five-day trip to Stockholm.
 I was lucky that the autumn weather was soft on my and except for a few cloudy days it wasn’t raining much and not too cold outside.
 Going off season again leads so less crowds and cheaper prices, which comes really handy in an expensive country like Sweden.
-I stayed in the Generator Stockholm hostel and took official transportation bus to go from a to b but mostly I just went walking, which saved a lot of money.
-I arrived with Norwegian Airlines at the Arlanda airport which is outside of the city but you can easily catch a train or bus to get into the city.
-I used Norwegian Airlines a couple of times, they are cheap and if you don’t have checked in luggage like for this short trip, they are totally fine as a budget airline.
+My hostel of choice was the Generator Stockholm hostel and I took official transportation bus to go from a to b but mostly I just went walking, which saved a lot of money.
+As I flew with Norwegian Airlines I arrived at the Arlanda airport which is outside of the city but you can easily catch a train or bus to get into the city.
+I used Norwegian Airlines a couple of times before, they are cheap and if you don’t have checked in luggage like for this short trip, they are totally fine as a budget airline.
 They mostly fly to airports with the less central location, so you have to calculate the ground transportation into your savings, but I still saved a lot compared to the more central airport.

 Another tip: Don’t take cash!
 You won’t need it at all!
 Actually, most of the places did not even take cash, so I payed with it as often as I could and exchanged the big rest back home into Euros and lost a lot of money due to this stupidity… A credit card on the other hand is a must have!